oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 the same storage and the same type of CPU.
 They constitute a migration domain within which virtual machines can be moved from host to host.
 By default, oVirt creates a cluster at installation.

-To access it, navigate to the Tree pane, click Expand All and select the Default cluster.
+To access it, click the vertical menu and select **Compute** > ֻ**Clusters**.
+Click on the default cluster’s name to review or edit its settings.
-On the Clusters tab, the Default cluster displays.

 ![Figure 3.
 Clusters Tab](/images/wiki/Cluster-view.png "Figure 3.
 Clusters Tab")

-For this document, the oVirt Node and Enterprise Linux hosts will be attached to the Default host cluster.
+For this document, the oVirt node and Enterprise Linux hosts will be attached to the default host cluster.
 If you wish to create new clusters, or live migrate virtual machines between hosts in a cluster, see the [oVirt Administration Guide](/documentation/admin-guide/administration-guide/).

 ### Configure Networks

-At installation, oVirt defines a Management network for the default data center.
+At installation, oVirt defines a צanagement network for the default data center.
 This network is used for communication between the manager and the host.
 New logical networks - for example for guest data, storage or display - can be added to enhance network speed and performance.
-All networks used by hosts and clusters must be added to data center they belong to.
+All networks used by hosts and clusters must be added to the data center they belong to.

-To access the Management network, click on the Clusters tab and select the default cluster.
+The default management network is called ovirtmgmt.
+To access it, click the vertical menu and select **Network** > **Networks**, and then, under the name column, click on ovirtmgmt.
-Click the Logical Networks tab in the Details pane.
-The ovirtmgmt network displays.

 ![Figure 4.
 Logical Networks Tab](/images/wiki/Logical-network-view.png "Figure 4.
 Logical Networks Tab")

-The ovirtmgmt Management network is used for this document, however if you wish to create new logical networks see the [oVirt Administration Guide](/documentation/admin-guide/administration-guide/).
+To create new logical networks, see the [oVirt Administration Guide](/documentation/admin-guide/administration-guide/).

 #### Attach oVirt Node or Enterprise Linux Host

-1. On the Tree pane, click Expand All and select Hosts under the Default cluster.
+1. Click On the Tree pane, click Expand All and select Hosts under the Default cluster.
 On the Hosts tab, click New.

 2. The New Host dialog displays.